mbodale/mbodale.github.io/README.md

 ## States - DEPRACATED

 ![thermostat](doc/thermostat.gif)

-I'm not using states, I'm no longer developing this area.

 States offer a way of getting greater flexibility to manage your devices.
 Essentially, you can create a special gcal entry that sets a state for the period that that entry covers.
 You can then make other events dependent on that state either being true or false.